ShringarStudio/Tulasi.Noir/README.md

 So I took Tulasi, pulled down the fedora, and cut out the noise.

-**tulasi.Noir** is the monochromatic alter ego of [Tulasi](https://github.com/ShringarStudio/Tulasi).
+**Tulasi.Noir** is the monochromatic alter ego of [Tulasi](https://github.com/ShringarStudio/Tulasi).
 Every single icon is handcrafted pixel by pixel on a 32x32 grid in Aseprite, stripped of bright distractions, and carved into high-contrast monochrome.

 Built specifically for OLED screens, deep dark mode setups, minimalist tiling window managers (Hyprland, Sway, i3, bspwm), and clean KDE Plasma or GNOME desktop rices.
 If you are looking for the best monochrome Linux icon theme, a true black and white pixel art icon pack, or a grayscale theme that does not look like washed-out gray mush, welcome to the shadows.